It is the branch of medicine related to men’s health, mainly male infertility and sexual dysfunction.

-While some men with genetic problems are able to father children naturally, IVF, ICSI, or other forms of assisted reproduction offer the best opportunity for these men to have biological children.
+While some men with genetic problems can father children naturally, IVF, ICSI, or other forms of assisted reproduction offer the best opportunity for these men to have biological children.

 What should men with genetic problems think?

-Some genetic problems, such as Y chromosome deletions, will be passed on to any male child born through the use of sperm in IVF or ICSI procedures.
-However, for most men with suspected genetic causes of infertility, we still don’t know if their children will be affected.
+Some genetic problems, such as Y chromosome deletions, will be passed on to any male child born through sperm in IVF or ICSI procedures.
+However, for most men with suspected genetic causes of infertility, we still do not know if their children will be affected.

 What are penile cysts?